open-eid/SiVa/README.md

   * `jmeter.testfiles.dir` - directory of the test files, default is ${project.basedir}/src/test/jmeter/test-files
   * `jmeter.thread.init.count` - start thread count, default is 5
   * `jmeter.thread.max.count` - max thread count, default is 50
-  * `jmeter.thread.increment.count` - step of thread count incrementation, dedault is 5
+  * `jmeter.thread.increment.count` - step of thread count incrementation, default is 5
   * `jmeter.thread.increment.intervalInSecs` - time between incrementations, default is 180

 The default values can be changed inside `siva-test/pom.xml` file.
 It is also possible to run the tests with modifying the parameters on execution.